irnc/irnc.github.com/_posts/2012-10-08-derby-everyauth-integration.md

+---
+layout: post
+title: [TODO] Using everyauth in Derby applications
+---

 # Current status of authentication in Derby

 On August 24, 2012 Nate Smith told "Auth is basically done and integrated with